cupOJoseph/my-reading-list/README.md

 ### 2020
 - Dune by Frank Herbert
 - How We'll Live on Mars by Steven Petranek
 - Artificial Unintelligence by Meredith Broussard
+- The Book of Swindles by Yingyu Zhang

 ### 2019
 - Agricultural and Urban Areas (Biomes of the Earth) by Peter Moore